Kbiosystems/scorpion-driver/README.md

 # Scorpion Driver

 A wrapper for connecting to and driving the Scorpion instrument.
-For more information about the Scorpion instrumnet please go to Kbiosystems website at http://kbiosystems.com/
+For more information about the Scorpion instrument please go to Kbiosystems website at http://kbiosystems.com/

 To use the source code for this library you will need at least Visual Studio 2015 or higher as well as the latest .Net Core toolsets.
 You can find a link to the nuget feed for the compiled libraries below.